wvteijlingen/localeasy/README.md

 ### Platform specific strings

 If you want to provide a custom translation per platform, you can do so by appending the platform name to the translation key.
-Entries that are not for the active platform will be ignored, and the key will simply show up as `store_title` in the generated files.
+Entries that are not for the active platform will be ignored, and the platform suffix will stripped in the generated files.
 For example:

 ```
 store_title_ios: Find us on the App Store!